logiquants/Logiquants-Website/content/blog/4-6-23-canadian-lumber-stocks-to-buy.md

 ### West Fraser Timber Co Ltd:

-• You hold $25,000+ in assets
-• You made 2+ equity/option trades in the prior quarter
-• You made 8+ equity/option trades in the prior 12-month period

-• You hold $25,000+ in assets
-• You made 2+ equity/option trades in the prior quarter
-• You made 8+ equity/option trades in the prior 12-month period

-1. <span style="color:black"><span style="font-family:Arial; font-size:1.2em;">• Interlisted on the TSX and NYSE

-   • Annual Dividend Yield of 1.67%

-   • Share Price is $96.80

-   • Price-to-Earnings Ratio of 3.44

-   • Book Value of $122.51 Per Share

-   • Profit Margin of 20.36%

-   • Debt-to-Equity Ratio of 0.07
-2. </span></span>

 * Interlisted on the TSX and NYSE
 * Annual Dividend Yield of 1.67%
 * Share Price is $96.80